-In this study I wanted to identify whether assemblages may be characterized by the same dominant species over time, whether species abundance was stable within and between assemblage types, and whether turnover may be driven by increasing invasive species abundance.
-I found the three main assemblages have consistently been defined by the same species over the past 40 years, supporting my expectation that these characteristic species should not change in the absence of significant environmental disturbance.
+In this study we wanted to identify whether assemblages may be characterized by the same dominant species over time, whether measures of species diversity were stable within and between assemblage types, and whether turnover may be driven by increasing invasive species abundance.
+We found the three main assemblages have consistently been defined by the same species over the past 40 years, supporting our expectation that these characteristic species should not change in the absence of significant environmental disturbance.